Fahersto/Enterprise/Enterprise/doxygen/Systems/Input.md

 Once you have defined a context in an INI file and set up controller assignment, you are ready to start reading input.
 There are four steps to it:

 1. Load the context's configuration file using Input::LoadContextFile().
-2. Bind the context to the context stack using Input::BindContext().
+2. Add an instance of the context to the context stack using Input::BindContext().
 3. Bind action callbacks using Input::BindAction().
 4. Poll axis values using Input::GetAxis().

 ## Loading Contexts

 The first step to using an input context is to load its definition into the **context registry**.
-The context registry is the repository for all loaded context definitions: it describes how contexts are supposed to behave when they are bound to an input stream.
+The context registry is a dictionary of context definitions: it describes how contexts are supposed to behave when they are bound to an input stream.
 Context definitions are loaded using Input::LoadContextFile().

-Input::LoadContextFile() works by parsing an INI file for sections in the *Input* section group.
-For every section in that group, a context definition is added to the registry.
-More information about context definitions is available in the section [Defining a Context](@ref Defining_a_Context), located earlier in this article.
+Input::LoadContextFile() works by parsing an INI file for sections in the *%Input* section group.
+A context definition is added to the registry for every subsection, each subsection name becoming the name of a context.
+Refer back to [Defining a Context](@ref Defining_a_Context) for a more detailed explanation of how contexts are defined in INI files.

-Typically, LoadContextFile() is only invoked during application launch.
-Context definitions only need to be loaded once: after they’re in the registry, Input::BindContext() can use them repeatedly until the application is terminated.
-However, for development purposes, it may be useful to reload context definitions at runtime.
+LoadContextFile() is usually only invoked once per file, often during application launch.
+In a lot of games, context definitions only need to be loaded once: after they’re in the registry, Input::BindContext() can use them until program termination.
+However, it is sometimes useful to reload context definitions at runtime.
 To do this, simply run Input::LoadContextFile() on the file again.

-@remarks After the @ref Console is finished, reloading context definitions will likely become a built-in command.
+@remarks After the @ref Console is finished, reloading context definitions from their files will likely become a built-in command.

 ## Binding Contexts